159 Madison Ave. #2A

 Administration since 1996 (DOS, 3.1.1, NT, 2000)

-I am a security consultant for Foundstone Professional Services, a Division of McAfee (now a part of Intel).
-In this role, I am responsible for managing project engagements, teaching others about web security, and performing security assessments, primarily on web and thick-client applications and networks.
+I was a security consultant for Foundstone Professional Services, a Division of McAfee (now a part of Intel).
+In this role, I was responsible for managing project engagements, teaching web security courses, and performing security assessments, primarily on web and thick-client applications and networks.

 |December 2006 - April 2007 – Symantec